Skip to Content

 Vermont has beautiful geology, with three officially designated state rocks: granite, marble, and slate.
 You can find geodes, flint, agate, chert, jasper, marble, dolomite, asbestos, serpentine, staurolite, granite, slate, limestone, garnet schist, quartzite, gneiss, kaolinite, shale, among others, in Vermont.

-TIP: Rock collecting can mean anything between picking up the odd rock on a hike and keeping a full mineral display shelf at home.
+TIP: Rock collecting can mean picking up the odd rock on a hike and keeping a full mineral display shelf at home.
 Do you know how and where to start?
 Check out the complete guide in the article below:

 How to Start Rock Collecting?
 Complete Guide for Beginners